 Good news, horror fans: Stephen King’s apocalyptic epic is coming back to the small screen in 2020!
 Previously adapted into a 1994 miniseries starring Gary Sinise and Molly Ringwald, The Stand takes place after a deadly plague wipes out most of the world’s population—and ushers in a good-vs-evil conflict of Biblical proportions.
-And next year, director and self-professed King fanboy Josh Boone (The Fault in Our Stars) will put his spin on the #1 bestseller with a 10-episode series.
+And this year, director and self-professed King fanboy Josh Boone (The Fault in Our Stars) will put his spin on the #1 bestseller with a 10-episode series.

 Originally conceived as a feature film, the show will air on CBS All Access.
 But perhaps most exciting of all is the brand-new ending Stephen King is writing for its series finale.
-It will mark King’s third return to the frightening world of the Stand—in addition to the original novel, he also wrote the screenplay of the 1994 adaptation—and we can’t wait to see what he has in store for us.
+It will mark King’s third return to the frightening world of The Stand—in addition to the original novel, he also wrote the screenplay of the 1994 adaptation—and we can’t wait to see what he has in store for us.

-CBS All Access EVP Julie McNamara teased fans about the new ending, promising that “[King’s] episode will contain a story that takes us beyond the book” to answer any lingering questions about the Stand survivors' fates.
+CBS All Access EVP Julie McNamara teased fans about the new ending, promising that “[King’s] episode will contain a story that takes us beyond the book” to answer any lingering questions about the survivors' fates.

 Who is in The Stand this time around?